-- Each student must submit a Certificate Plan of Study (POS) for approval.
-A link to the student POS is provided through My ASU (https://my.asu.edu/). - After consultation with their Supervisory Committee Chair and the RISES Certificate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their certificate and is submitted and revised electronically via the online interactive POS system. - Graduate students with regular status must submit their POS by the time they have enrolled for 50 percent of the minimum credit hours required towards their certificate program.
-For this certificate program, students must submit their POS by the time you have enrolled for 7 credit hours. - The POS should have a minimum of 15 credit hours, with exactly 3 credit hours for the one core course HSD 540, 9 credit hours of electives chosen by the student and approved by the Supervisory Chair, and 3 credit hours of HSD 580.
+- Each student must submit a Certificate Plan of Study (POS) for approval by the end of the first term in the program.
+A link to the student POS is provided through My ASU (https://my.asu.edu/). - After consultation with their Supervisory Committee Chair and the RISES Certificate Program Academic Advisor, the student should create and submit the online POS. - The POS specifies the requirements that students must complete for their certificate and is submitted and revised electronically via the online interactive POS system. - The POS should have a minimum of 15 credit hours, with exactly 3 credit hours for the one core course HSD 540, 9 credit hours of electives chosen by the student and approved by the Supervisory Chair, and 3 credit hours of HSD 580.